TimOliver/TOFileSystemObserver/README.md

 [self.observer start];

-// Register a notification token to receive events from the observer TOFileSystemNotificationToken *observerToken = [self.observer addNotificationBlock:^(TOFileSystemObserver *observer, TOFileSystemObserverNotificationType type, TOFileSystemChanges *changes) {
+// Register a notification token to receive events from the observer TOFileSystemNotificationToken *observerToken = [self.observer addNotificationBlock:
+				^(TOFileSystemObserver *observer,
+					TOFileSystemObserverNotificationType type,
+					TOFileSystemChanges *changes)
+{
 	// At the start of the session, the observer will perform a full system scan.
-This event will give observers a chance to set up before the scan. if (type == TOFileSystemObserverNotificationTypeWillBeginFullScan) {
+	// This event will give observers a chance to set up before the scan. if (type == TOFileSystemObserverNotificationTypeWillBeginFullScan) {
 		NSLog(@"Scan Will Start!");
 	  return;
 	}

 	// At the start of the session, the observer will perform a full system scan.
-This event will give observers a chance to clean up after the scan. if (type == TOFileSystemObserverNotificationTypeDidCompleteFullScan) {
+	// This event will give observers a chance to clean up after the scan. if (type == TOFileSystemObserverNotificationTypeDidCompleteFullScan) {
 		NSLog(@"Scan Complete!");
 		return;